I30 exit Prescott north, take Hwy 19 north, after 19 km turn left on hwy 29, after 1 km again left on Hwy 301, 25 km to the Park.

 The diamonds were discovered by the farmer who owned this property, John Wesley Huddleston, in 1906.
 The area was sold several times, and most of the owners planned to mine the diamonds.
 Unfortunately the number of diamonds is too small to allow commercial mining.
 And so all attempts failed to open a commercial mine.

 The chance to find a diamond are rather good.
 During the last decades between 400 and 1,200 diamonds have been found every year.
 So at least daily a diamond is found.
 Nevertheless, nobody will become rich with the diamonds.
-If you really want to try it, you should take old clothes, wellingtons if it is raining, and probably shovels and buckets as you prefer.
+If you really want to try it, you should take old clothes, rubber boots if it is raining, and probably shovels and buckets as you prefer.
 Nevertheless, many people just find the diamonds by walking up and down and carefully searching the floor.
 We recommend a hat, sun protection and a cooler for hot summer days.